nax3t/aws-cloud9-instructions/README.md

 ```

 - Save the file, install mongoose with `npm i mongoose` then run it from the terminal with `node cats.js`
+	- *Note: You may need to close the current terminal tab and open a new one before these changes will take place, do this now if running `node cats.js` doesn't return anything*
 - You should get the following output:

 ```